A Few Tips For Indoor Fireplace Safety in Minnesota

 Minnesota Home Fireplace Safety

-Cleaning and maintenance will be an important key to indoor fireplace safety.
-A fireplace that is either in poor working condition or unclean will pose a risk to the home.
+Cleaning and maintenance is an important key to indoor fireplace safety.
+A fireplace that is either in poor working condition or unclean poses a risk to the home.
 One step that every fireplace owner should take is to have their fireplace inspected regularly.
-Every year, at the beginning of the usage season, schedule an annual cleaning and inspection to be performed by a chimney specialist.
+Every year at the beginning of the usage season, schedule an annual cleaning and inspection to be performed by a chimney specialist.
 This will ensure that the fireplace, chimney and all of the parts are clean and in good working order for the upcoming season.

 Another key for fire safety is to select the right fuel.
 Seasoned hardwood is the best and safest fuel for an indoor fireplace.
-Softer moist wood will cause creosote to buildup faster and the pockets of moisture in the wood can also cause sparks and embers be cast out of the fire.
-It is also important that you don’t use things like cardboard or paper as your fuel source, these materials burn fast and hot and they can be a hazard.
+Softer moist wood will cause creosote to build up faster, and the pockets of moisture in the wood can also cause sparks and embers to be cast out of the fire.
+It is also important not to use things like cardboard or paper as your fuel source.
+These materials burn fast and hot and can be a hazard.

 Homeowners should also make sure to keep an eye on the fireplace when it is in use.
 Never leave a fire burning when there is nobody around to tend to it.
 You don’t necessarily have to sit in front of the fireplace the whole time it is burning, but you should check on it regularly.
-Do not leave a fire burning when nobody is at home and always wait for the fire to burn out when you are done using the fireplace.
+Do not leave a fire burning when nobody is at home.
+Always wait for the fire to burn out when you are done using the fireplace.